 How to provide constructive feedback

 To provide feedback, simply visit the Feedback Hub app in your Start menu.
 When providing feedback in the Feedback Hub, please review "Send feedback to Microsoft with the Feedback Hub app" and consider the following tips.
-You can also use the Language Community App to help us make Windows better in your language (PC only).

 Check for existing feedback

 Before logging a new piece of feedback, check to see if someone else has already requested or reported it.
 If they have, please “upvote” the existing feedback instead of creating a duplicate submission, and add comments that provide clarity to existing information or add scenarios to review.

 To search for existing feedback, use the search bar on the main page of the Feedback Hub, or in the Feedback section, and begin narrowing down your search by typing in keywords (Task View, Magnifier, etc.) to see a list of existing collections and feedback items, and narrow down your search from there to see if yours already exists.